 Daniela is from Ecuador and has experience in forests and land use, climate change, and sustainable development in Latin America.
 She started her career working as a government official at the Ministry of Environment of Ecuador.
 Before joining Conservation International, she worked as regional technical advisor for Latin America and the Caribbean for the UN-REDD Program at the United Nations Environment Program (UNEP).
 She holds a bachelor degree in Economics, an M.Sc. in International Relations, and an M.Sc. in Environment and Development from The London School of Economics and Political Science.

 Languages: Spanish (native), English (fluent)

-Director, Project Management Africa, CI-GEF Project Agency
+Director, Project Management and Technical Oversight Africa, CI-GEF Project Agency